 Birth of R Ashwin

-Birth of Indian offspinner R Ashwin, who first came to notice with his use of the soduku ball, a finger-flicked tennis-ball legbreak, from the streets of Chennai.
+Birth of Indian offspinner R Ashwin, who became the fastest bowler to get to 300 Test wickets, in 54 matches, two fewer than Dennis Lillee.
+Ashwin first came to notice with his use of the soduku ball, a finger-flicked tennis-ball legbreak, from the streets of Chennai.
 He made his name in the IPL, and replaced Harbhajan Singh in the one-day side in 2011.
 Ashwin didn't have to wait long for a Test call-up, and impressed when he took nine wickets, the second-best figures by an Indian debutant after Narendra Hirwani.
 By the time he finished the three-Test series, he had 22 wickets, a Test century, and the tag of India's lead spinner.
 He struggled in Australia but did well at home against New Zealand in 2012, taking 18 wickets in two Tests.
-He recorded his career-best figures of 7 for 103 in Chennai, his home town, against Australia in 2013.
-Two years later he bowled India to a historic series win in Sri Lanka with 21 wickets, taking his tally of five-wicket hauls to 12 in only 27 Tests.
+He took 7 for 103 in Chennai, his home town, against Australia in 2013, and topped those figures two years later with 7 for 66 against South Africa in Nagpur.
+In 2015, Ashwin also bowled India to a historic series win in Sri Lanka with 21 wickets, taking his tally of five-wicket hauls to 12 in only 27 Tests.
+Ashwin's batting improved alongside his bowling - he scored two Test hundreds from No. 6 on India's 2016 tour of West Indies.
+In Antigua, he he made 113 and then took a second-innings haul of 7 for 83, becoming only the third player - after Jack Gregory and Ian Botham - to take a seven-for and score a century in the same Test.
+The next season was even better - in 14 home Tests, he took 82 wickets at 25.28 - and was named ICC's Cricketer of the Year and Test Player of the Year.

 Needing 210 runs in his last match to achieve the double of 1000 runs and 100 wickets in the same English season, Nottinghamshire's West Indian allrounder Franklyn Stephenson scored 111 and 117 against Yorkshire at Trent Bridge.
 He finished with a flourish by also taking 11 wickets in the match, though his side lost, and completed a rare quadruple-century by conceding a hundred in each innings as a bowler.
 Stephenson and Richard Hadlee (1984) are the only players to do the double since the number of County Championship matches was reduced in 1969.